 Essential Skills Pathway

-The Skills in Demand Visa is replacing the Temporary Skill Shortage (subclass 482) Visa.
+The Skills in Demand Visa is replacing the Temporary Skill Shortage (subclass 482) Visa from 7 December 2024.

 The Skills in Demand visa will be replacing the Temporary Skilled Shortage (subclass 482) Visa with a three-tiered system for applicants based on their annual earnings and occupation.